MOST INTERESTING AND BEAUTIFUL PLACES IN NORTHERN IRELAND

 By Faith from XYU And Beyond

 The square celebrates the life and work of one of Belfast’s most celebrated writers, C.S.
-Lewis, and contains seven magical bronze Narnia themed art sculptures created by Irish artist Maurice Harron.
+Lewis, and contains seven magical bronze Narnia-themed art sculptures created by Irish artist Maurice Harron.

-Featuring characters from ‘The Lion, The Witch and The Wardrobe’, they include Aslan, The White Witch, Tumnus, The Beavers, The Robin and The Stone Table, it is a stunning display of public art.
+Featuring characters from ‘The Lion, The Witch and The Wardrobe’, they include Aslan, The White Witch, Tumnus, The Beavers, The Robin, and The Stone Table, it is a stunning display of public art.

-Beside the little mural park, you will see a series of newly installed offices and shops built from recycled containers being put into place.
+Besides the little mural park, you will see a series of newly installed offices and shops built from recycled containers being put into place.

 The square contains over 200 trees and is a lovely rest stop when touring around Belfast.
 There is a really nice little cafe in the Visitors Centre where you can get a great cup of coffee and some really good tray bakes and sandwiches.
-The cafe has a nice offering of both vegan and vegetarian snacks and baked goods; I also have to add here that the staffs are excellent, very well informed and happy to talk forever about the area and of course Narnia.
+The cafe has a nice offering of both vegan and vegetarian snacks and baked goods; I also have to add here that the staffs are excellent, very well-informed, and happy to talk forever about the area and of course Narnia.

 By Nienke from The Travel Tester